BobyMCbobs/uploadnewip/README.txt

 -- Installing --

-  Run './install.sh' and follow the instructions. -- You'll need to setup the configuration, however.
+  Run './install.sh' (or 'bash install.sh') and follow the instructions. -- You'll need to setup the configuration, however.
 Edit uploadnewip.config.

   -- Configurations --